russellprimeau/BrusdalsvatnetDT/README.md

 # BrusdalsvatnetDT
-Collects and visualizes data from several systems which monitor Brusdalsvatnet water quality.
+Collects and visualizes data from several systems which monitor water quality in the Brusdalsvatnet drinking water reservoir in Ålesund, Norway.

 This repository includes Python scripts and data files for completing several tasks related to creating and maintaining a digital twin of the Brusdalsvatnet drinking water reservoir, for the purpose of monitoring water quality.
 However, not all components of the digital twin have been created or connected.
 Work is ongoing on various hardware and software components.